greenarmor/bamboo/README.md

 Redis-backed job enqueue endpoint, illustrating how modules plug into the container and shared services.

+### View layer

+Landing page markup is generated from a structured component tree so developers can swap rendering strategies without touching the routing stack. `LandingPageContent` assembles the data payload while the `TemplateEngineManager` selects a driver from `etc/view.php` to turn the template into HTML.
+The stock `components` driver renders the bundled hero, feature grid, statistics, FAQ, and footer, but you can register custom drivers (Blade, Twig, Latte, etc.) via `TemplateEngineManager::extend()` and set them as the default or per-page engine in configuration.【F:src/Web/View/LandingPageContent.php†L6-L117】【F:src/Web/View/Engine/TemplateEngineManager.php†L7-L93】【F:etc/view.php†L1-L12】

 ### CLI & operations

 The CLI boots via `bin/bamboo`, instantiates the console kernel, and